hbahamonde/hbahamonde.github.io/_pages/research.md

 ## Submitted, Under Review, Revise and Resubmit.

-- TBA.
+- Hector Bahamonde, Inga Saikkonen and Mart Trasberg.
+"Losers' Consent and Anti-Systemic Protest: Experimental Evidence from Chile and Estonia." **Submitted** (Research and Politics).

 ## In Preparation

 - Hector Bahamonde, Inga Saikkonen and Mart Trasberg.
-"Being on the Losing side and Commitment to Democratic Principles: Experimental Evidence from New Democracies." **Writting process** (May 2024).

-- Hector Bahamonde, Inga Saikkonen and Mart Trasberg.
 "Creating Political Support for Tax Increases: A Vignette Experiment in Chile and Estonia." **Writting process** (May 2024).

-- Hector Bahamonde and Inga Saikkonen.
-"Winners and Losers and Variations of Autocracy: The Finnish Case." **Experimental design in progress** (May 2024).

 - Hector Bahamonde and Aki Koivula.
 "Far-right Support in Finland: Bringing Income Inequality Back." **Writing process in progress** (May 2024).